 Dr. Sabine Haag

-General Director of the Kunsthistorisches Museum with its associated institutions, the Museum of Ethnology and the Austrian Theatre Museum
+General Director of the Kunsthistorisches Museum with its associated institutions, the Weltmuseum Wien and the Theatre Museum

 Director of the Collection of Sculpture and Decorative Arts / Treasury at the KHM

 On 1 January 2009, I assumed the honourable task of overseeing operations of the Kunsthistorisches Museum, the Museum of Ethnology and the Austrian Theatre Museum as their general director, a challenge which it has been a great pleasure to take on.

 It is a privilege for me to take responsibility, at the most beautiful workplace in the world, for the anchoring of our museums as permanent institutions through which to remember Europe’s cultural heritage, on location as well as by way of regular exhibitions domestically and abroad.
 The challenge here surely consists in counteracting the increasing similarity of present-day museum offerings.
 Research on the collection holdings, an activity which is important to me personally as long-time curator of the Chamber of Art and the Treasury, must be brought into productive dialogue with our visitors.
 Our intent, then, is to think about the institution of the museum even more thoroughly from the visitor’s point of view than has previously been the case.